 The elements are:

 This means the government entity must first establish that when the plan was approved, the specific injury-causing conditions were contemplated as part of the overall design.
-This brings us back to the combination of factors issue.
+And this brings us back to the combination of factors issue discussed previously.

 Defeating the Defenses.

 If there was a combination of factors and one or most were not contemplated you can defeat the defense outright.
 Beyond that, the public entity must also be able to prove that there was an “actual informed exercise of discretion” (Levin v.
 State of California (1983) 146 Cal.App.3d 410, 418.).

 These are just a few of the potential ways to defeat immunity.
 The bottom line is that you need to contact an experienced California attorney to learn more.
 Many of these events take place in major cities like Los Angeles, California.
 This means you should speak to a lawyer, before taking steps to recover damages for two-wheeled single-vehicle collisions involving motorcycles or bicycles.

 Design immunity can become extinguished if there was a “substantially changed condition” (Cornette v.
 Dept. of Transportation (2001) 26 Cal.4th 63.)
 If your attorney can produce this evidence, he can shift the burden to the public entity.
 Keep in mind you need to show the government defendant had actual or constructive notice of the changed condition before the injury.